project-generator/project_generator_mbed_examples/README.md

 DEBUG:root:Generating: uvision_project_files\k20d50m_blinky\k20d50m_blinky.uvopt
 </pre>

+If you want to build exported project/projects, use -b.

 Status
 ------------

 Target - K20D50M, LPC1768
-Toolchain - uVision, GCC ARM, IAR
+Toolchain - uVision, GCC ARM (Makefile), IAR
 Examples - blinky demo

 Further information
 -------------------------
 * [Project generator github repository](https://github.com/0xc0170/project_generator)

+The documentation to the project generator is in the repo wiki.
 If you have a question, create an issue, or find my contact email from git log :)

 EnjoY!